frasertheking/niagara-hrldas/README.md

 13. For steps d) and e), you will need to find these files online for your forcing datasets.
 Place these in $SCRATCH as well.

-14. Now navigate into the HRLDAS_forcing directory and edit the namelist.input.GLDAS file.
+14. Now pop right into the HRLDAS_forcing directory and edit the namelist.input.GLDAS file.
 You will need to configure the start and end data, the path to the forcing data you have organized in steps 10-13  and set up the links to a few other components like the geo_em file.
 Mine looks something like:

 ```
  STARTDATE          = "2011-01-01_00"